onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/12 Factor Apps (basic)/05_Factor_4_Backing_Services.md

       - mysql
 ```

-So from now our application is able to use JPA.
-What is left is create MySQL service in our CF.
+Now our application is able to use JPA, but we still need to create a MySQL service in our CF:
 ```
 cf create-service cleardb spark mysql
 ```
-and connect it with aour application
+and connect it to our application:
 ```
 cf bind-service workshop-12f-stock mysql
 ```
-Build application
+Build the application:
 ```
 mvn clean install
 ```
-and push it to CF
+and push it to CF.
 ```
 cf push
 ```
-Since we provide **manifest.yml** file we just to execute **cf push** command witout any information about jar file location.
+Since we are providing a `manifest.yml` file, we can execute the `cf push` command without any information about the JAR file's location.

-Try to access your application **http://workshop-12f-stock.{{echo $CF_DOMAIN}}/stock/ping**.
-Via some rest client POST new StockItem
+Try accessing your application at `http://workshop-12f-stock.{{echo $CF_DOMAIN}}/stock/ping`.
+Using a REST client, `POST` the new `StockItem`:
 ```
 POST http://workshop-12f-stock.{{echo $CF_DOMAIN}}/stock
 Content-Type: application/json
 {"type":"CD","title":"Adele","description":"Hello"}
 ```
-and try to GET it
+and try to `GET` it:
 ```
 GET http://workshop-12f-stock.{{echo $CF_DOMAIN}}/stock
 ```